AvtsVivek/EfCoreTuts/src/Ef040001_Samurai/ReadMe.md

 6. For Reverse engineering, create a .net project simila to SamuraiScaffoldConsole.
 	Ensure necessary refernces are in place(see the proj file.)
-	In the package manager console, select the Default project to be SamuraiScaffoldConsole(or what ever yours is) Finally run the following command.
+	In the package manager console, select the Default project to be SamuraiScaffoldConsole(or what ever yours is) Then also ensure the project SamuraiScaffoldConsole is startup project.
+	Finally run the following command.
 	scaffold-dbcontext -provider Microsoft.EntityFrameworkCore.SqlServer -connection "Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=SamuraiAppDataFirstLook;Integrated Security=True;Connect Timeout=30;Encrypt=False;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False"